A look at COVID-19 travel restrictions in each province and territory

 Recreational travel within the province is permitted, but the province that warns there are restrictions that could impact your trip.

 Some private campgrounds and regional parks have reopened.
-Only Saskatchewan residents are allowed to camp in provincial parks.
+But only Saskatchewan residents are allowed to camp in provincial parks.

 Alberta